 The Basics of How G2 Works

-At the highest level, G2 sorts all software and services into categories – Localization, Business Intelligence, Sales Enablement – to name just a few.
-Inside of categories there are different grids, indexes, ratings, and other reports.
-Each grid, index or report can be viewed by market segment, so make sure you’re selecting the market segment reflective of your company’s size.
+At the highest level, G2 sorts all software and services into categories such as localization, business intelligence, and sales enablement, to name just a few.
+Inside of categories are different grids, indexes, ratings, and other reports.
+Each grid, index, or report can be viewed by market segment, so make sure you’re selecting the market segment reflective of your company’s size.
 Companies can choose one or more categories their product(s) fall into based on their main target market.
 In addition, G2’s internal research team uses a proprietary process to analyze existing reviews to place companies into other categories that might be relevant based on reviews within chosen categories.